FINANCIAL ELDER ABUSE

 Should I choose an elder financial abuse attorney near me?

 Yes, it helps.
 However, it’s more important to retain an elder financial abuse attorney who has experience in your loved one’s county of residence.
-If you live in Los Angeles, but your parent passed away in San Diego, you might consider an attorney familiar with the Superior Court of California – County of San Diego.
+If you live in a different city than your parent, and your parent passes away, you might consider an attorney familiar with the probate court in the county where your parent lives.

 How do you prove elder financial abuse?